 Russia’s media landscape is controlled by the state.
-Virtually all the large TV broadcasters and the main newspapers belong either directly to the state or to oligarchs and companies closely associated with it.
-Online, by contrast, there is a certain amount of freedom.
+Virtually all the major TV broadcasters and the main newspapers either belong directly to the state or to oligarchs and companies closely associated with it.
+Online, by contrast, there is still a certain amount of freedom - for now.

-Generally, the TV stations clearly support the position of the Kremlin in their news coverage.
-At most, independent broadcasters are allowed to provide entertainment or, like Dozhd.tv, limit themselves to broadcasting via satellite or the Internet.
+Television and web portals play a crucial role in shaping public opinion.
+In practice, all the TV stations support the Kremlin's position in their news and magazine programmes.
+Independent broadcasters are only allowed to provide entertainment or, like Dozhd.tv, confine themselves to broadcasting via satellite or the Internet.

-As a result, free and independent information is available in Russia despite massive restrictions on some areas of media freedom.
-The country's media policy has, however, ensured that only those who actively seek this information can access it.
+Consequently, despite all the restrictions on media freedom, free and independent information is still available in Russia.
+The Kremlin’s media policy has, however, ensured that only those who actively seek this information can access it.

 World Press Freedom Index (Reporters Without Borders):

 Rank 149 (2020)